 Purpose To alleviate the effects of field environment with low temperature and insufficient light on early-maturing corn in the flue-cured tobacco intercropping system.

-Methods The experiment was conducted using the tobacco variety Yunyan87 and the corn variety Jingengzao No.8 as materials.
+Methods The experiment was conducted using the tobacco variety Yunyan87 and the maize variety Jingengzao No.8 as materials.
 Based on the same amount of basal fertilizer, six different nitrogen fertilizer (urea) application treatments were set: 0 kg/hm2 (T1), 150 kg/hm2 (T2), 300 kg/hm2 (T3), 450 kg/hm2 (T4), 600 kg/hm2 (T5), 750 kg/hm2 (T6), which were applied in two topdressing stages (60% at seedling stage, 40% at big trumpet stage); in addition, no fertilization treatment (T0) was set.
 The experiment was used to study the effects of different nitrogen application amounts on the nitrogen utilization and yield quality of intercropping maize.

 Results Compared with the T0 treatment, increasing the nitrogen application amount to 300 kg/hm2 could significantly improve the soil nitrogen content, nitrogen use efficiency, and yield of maize intercropped with flue-cured tobacco(P<0.05).
 At the mature stage of maize, the soil nitrogen content under T3 treatment was significantly higher than that under T0 and T1 treatments (P<0.05), but there was no significant difference compared with T4-T6 treatments (P>0.05).
 The agronomic efficiency and apparent nitrogen utilization rates of T3 treatment were significantly higher than those of T1 and T2 treatments (P<0.05), and the nitrogen harvest index was 22.57%-54.95% higher than that of T0, T1, T2, and T6 treatments.
 Compared with T0 and T2 treatments, the maize yield of T3 treatment was significantly increased by 38.83%-201.73% (P<0.05); compared with T0 treatment, the contents of crude protein, crude fat, and starch of T3 treatment were increased by 81.06%, 59.65%, and 44.19%, respectively.